About

 Pork

-Sprinkle the pork loin with salt and pepper generously.
-Mix the minced garlic with 3 tbsp oil to form a paste and rub it all over the pork tenderloin.
-Cover and marinade for at least 1 hour - overnight (in the fridge)
+• Spread the spice mix all over the tenderloin.
+Cover and marinade for at least 1 hour, upto overnight (in the fridge)

 • Preheat oven to 350°F / 180°C.

-• When the oven is preheated, roast the pork tenderloin according to package instructions.
-(I cooked until the internal temperature registered at 160°F with a meat thermometer - which took about 30 minutes for the 1.8 lb piece of tenderloin).
+• When the oven is preheated, roast the pork tenderloin until the pork has an internal temperature registered at 160°F with a meat thermometer.
+This can take between 20 – 30 minutes depending on the thickness of the tenderloin piece.

 • Once it’s cooked, remove from the oven, cover and let it rest for about 10 minutes before slicing.